VasckMe/Half-Music-App/README.md

 ## Information

-Half Music is an open source app
+Half Music is an open source app.
 This is my own project at the beginning of my development journey

 <p align="center">